 The Fellowship emphasizes a multi-disciplinary approach to complications of pregnancy.
 There is a strong emphasis on the prenatal diagnosis of congenital anomalies with ultrasound, and our graduates are expected to be proficient in two-dimensional and three-dimensional ultrasound, fetal echocardiography, advanced imaging techniques such as Doppler, as well as ultrasound-guided invasive procedures such as amniocentesis.
 Opportunities for laboratory-based research and training are available in the fields of parturition, reproductive immunology, placental pathology and biology, biomarker discovery, and systems biology in reproduction, which are Units related to the Perinatology Research Branch.
 Alternative opportunities are available at the C.S.
 Mott Center of Wayne State University.

-Primary areas of interest of the Perinatology Research Branch are the mechanisms responsible for obstetrical disease, prediction and prevention of preterm birth, prenatal diagnosis of congenital anomalies, the role of infection and inflammation in perinatal disease, fetal growth and development, placental pathology, and the use of high-dimensional biology techniques to identify biomarkers for preterm labor, preterm PROM, preeclampsia, fetal death, and IUGR.
+Primary areas of interest of the PRB are the mechanisms responsible for obstetrical disease, prediction and prevention of preterm birth, prenatal diagnosis of congenital anomalies, the role of infection and inflammation in perinatal disease, fetal growth and development, placental pathology, and the use of high-dimensional biology techniques to identify biomarkers for preterm labor, preterm PROM (premature rupture of membranes), preeclampsia, fetal death, and IUGR (intrauterine growth restriction).

-Detailed information about the training program is available at the following website: http://www.med.wayne.edu/prb.
+Detailed information about the training program is available at the following website: http://www.med.wayne.edu/prb/.
 The website contains information about each current fellow (as well as the faculty) and his/her publications and awards.
 The Director of the Fellowship is Dr. Lami Yeo, and the Associate Director for the PRB is Dr. Roberto Romero, Chief of the Perinatology Research Branch and Head of the Program in Perinatal Research and Obstetrics.
-The Associate Director for the Clinical Program is Dr. Yoram Sorokin, Division Director of Maternal-Fetal Medicine.
 The Program is sponsored by the Perinatology Research Branch, Detroit Medical Center, and Wayne State University.
-Fellows are employees of the Detroit Medical Center (DMC), and program oversight is with the Office of Graduate Medical Education of DMC.
+Fellows are employees of the Detroit Medical Center (DMC), and program oversight is with the Office of Graduate Medical Education of the DMC.